 - I’ve loved volunteering but I now only volunteer to work for nonprofits through organizations that provide volunteer professionals to nonprofit organizations.
 I don’t accept direct requests to do such work.
 The same goes for political organizations, campaigns or causes.
 I reserve the right to decline any such requests.

 - Since accepting post-paid work is an extension of credit, I don’t offer credit to most clients unknown to me.
-I only extend credit to major media organizations and blogs, trade associations, trade publications, content brands, and content marketing or editorial agencies with a reputation for paying on-time and within a reasonable period after I complete their assignment or project.
-All other projects are accepted on a pre-paid or retainer basis only.
+I only extend credit to major media organizations and high-traffic blogs; recognized and reputable trade associations or trade publications; thriving content brands, content marketing platforms or editorial agencies.
+All have a reputation for paying on-time and within a reasonable period after I complete their assignment or project.
+I accept all other projects on a pre-paid or retainer basis only.

 - If you want to “pick my brain” about something you’re doing, I’ll let you do so for a fee.
 I offer a competitive hourly rate, payable in advance, for a minimum of two hours of consulting services.
 That includes for writer training, content or social media strategy advice and editorial services, like content, website or manuscript reviews.